SPEAKER CABLES

 I was not able to directly compare the TRS to the other Class B cables above, but the differences, from memory, will be similar to those of the CST 1, though the disadvantages will be reduced and its strengths enhanced.

 COINCIDENT CST 1- This well-made cable is in some ways competitive to those above, but it is far less expensive.
-It is superior to the other Class C cables, though the others may prove more desirable in system matching, and the inexpensive Goetz may still have more high-frequency extension and detail.
+It is superior to the other Class C cables, though the others may prove more desirable in system matching, and the inexpensive Goertz may still have more high-frequency extension and detail.

 It is made out of 6-Nine copper.
 This cable is $ 600 (US) for an 8' pair.
-Its main strengths are its focus, smoothness and powerful bass transmission, but it doesn't have the same sense of "immediacy" or "aliveness" as either the best Wireworlds or the Goetz, in Class B. The new TRS is also noticeably superior, though they have some common "family" traits, as can be expected.
+Its main strengths are its focus, smoothness and powerful bass transmission, but it doesn't have the same sense of "immediacy" or "aliveness" as either the best Wireworlds or the Goertz, in Class B. The new TRS is also noticeably superior, though they have some common "family" traits, as can be expected.

 This cable, and the more "all-out" and expensive version of it (the Reference), appear to work particularly well with Coincident's own speakers, which shouldn't be surprising.